irisnet/irishub/docs/features/coinswap.md

 ### Maker formula

-Use a constant product as the market making formula: $x \ast y=k$  `x` represents the number of x tokens, and `y` represents the number of y tokens.
+Use a constant product as the market making formula: `x * y = k`,  `x` represents the number of x tokens, and `y` represents the number of y tokens.
 During the redemption process, the value of `k` remains the same, and the value changes only when the market maker increases/decreases the liquidity.

 ## Actions